npope/home-assistant-crestron-component/README.md

     fa_join: 10
 ```

-This configuration is based on THV-TSTAT/THSTATs, but should work with any thermostat that can be represented by similar analog/digital joins.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _heat_sp_join_: analog join that represents the heat setpoint
 - _cool_sp_join_: analog join that represents the cool setpoint